Cappi Ireland is one of Australia’s leading and most sought after Costume Designers.

 Other film credits include Cut Snake, The Mule and The Rover, which reunited her with award winning directors David Michod and Tony Ayres.
 Cappi has also designed costumes for acclaimed films such as, Animal Kingdom, Oranges and Sunshine, Balibo and the multi award winning TV drama, The Slap.

-Cappi has received five AFI/AACTA nominations, and two AFI/AACTA wins.
+Cappi has received in total seven AFI/AACTA nominations, and three AFI/AACTA wins.
 The Home Song Stories directed by Tony Ayres awarded Cappi with her first AFI Award for best Costume Design in 2007.
-She also won an AFI the following year, for Best Costume Design, for Jonathan Ogilvie’s The Tender Hook.
+She also won an AFI in 2008, for Best Costume Design, for Jonathan Ogilvie’s The Tender Hook.
+In 2017 Cappi received an AACTA Award for her work on the feature film Lion.